Last Updated on January 24, 2023 by Dee

 - Email it to friends or family members who might enjoy it too!

-- Create a blog and upload all the art you’ve done digitally so that anyone who visits your site can see what you did and learn from it.
+- Create a blog and upload all the art you’ve done digitally so anyone visiting your site can see what you did and learn from it.

 - Buy a beautiful frame for your digital artwork to hang on your wall.

 Digital painting is all about making it work for you and your creativity.
-Whatever type of style you prefer, the most important thing to remember when starting out is to have fun!
+Whatever style you prefer, the most important thing to remember when starting is to have fun!

 If you want to try out digital painting but don’t have a tablet computer, I recommend using your finger as a stand-in for it!